 Training session evaluation forms shall be provided to each trainee and completed forms to be provided to the Consultant for Category 1 and 2 sessions.
 Contractor shall provide all such documentation to the Consultant within 2 Working Days of completing the individual training session for all training categories.
 Course evaluation forms provided for Category 2 training shall be reviewed by the Consultant and Region and if deemed inadequate shall direct the Contractor to repeat the training session(s) at no additional cost to the Region until delivery is considered satisfactory by the Consultant.

-[Where projects are phased, training for each phase shall be completed before acceptance of that Work.
-Separate training shall be conducted for each phase as required.
-Separate training sessions may be required as a result of shift work by the Region’s operations staff.
-Customize to suit each contract.
-Consultant to amend as required].

 Supplements

 The supplements listed below, following “End of Section,” are part of this Specification.